 - the address (of the office and/or of the establishment unit) in question.

 We also invite you to send us, if you have one, a copy of a decision, an investigation report or a report established by a police officer or an official mandated by an administration who certifies that the address is incorrect.
 This speeds up the processing of your file.

-Upon receipt of your request, the management department of the CBE will invite the representative of the entity in question to regularise the situation within 30 days.
-If the representative does not react, two situations may arise:
+Upon receipt of your request, the management department of the CBE invites the entity in question by letter to regularise the situation within 30 days.
+In the absence of a response, two situations may arise:

 Important: Given the increasing number of requests, the time to process the files can be significant.

 The procedure for ex officio deletion of the address does not exempt the entity from carrying out its legal formalities.